martonbalazs/orgbusy/README.md

 - makes sure all deadlines are met;
 - gives you the most uniform workload possible in time with this constraint.

+In the output "Now" assumes that today is still available for work, "Evening" does not count today as a work-day.

 If you have Gnuplot installed then it also shows you a graph of your cumulative workload as a function of number of days into the future.
 Suggested work-hours